Feedback from users is very valuable to us in designing and improving NetLogo. We'd like to hear from you. (See Contacting Us.)

 Models built in NetLogo 3D may require changes in order to run in the eventual unified application.

-No. Neither iOS nor Android supports running Java applications such as NetLogo.
+No. Neither iOS, nor Android, nor Windows RT supports running Java applications such as NetLogo.

 Yes.
 When you install NetLogo, the folder that is created contains has the version number in its name, so multiple versions can coexist.